brandleadership/radiant-globalized_search-extension/README.md

 # Radiant Globalized Search extension

-Supports the Globalize2 extension for Radiant.
+This is a Radiant Search extension for Radiant websites which use the [Globalize2 extension](http://github.com/Aissac/radiant-globalize2-extension).

 ## Requirements
   [Radiant Globalize2 extension](http://github.com/Aissac/radiant-globalize2-extension)